xdeb-org/xdeb/README.md

 ## Usage
 First of all, clone this repository into any directory you like.
 Copy the debian package you want to convert into the same directory and open a terminal in the directory.
-Convert the package with `./convert.sh EXAMPLE.deb`.
+Convert the package with `./xdeb EXAMPLE.deb`.
 The rest is handled by the script.
+To get help on converting a package, use `./xdeb -h`\
 Install the newly created package with `# xbps-install -R binpkgs EXAMPLE`.

 **The script will remove files from your current working directory**.